6 ways to make your bedroom warmer this winter (without touching the thermostat)

 4. Toasty times

 …but if the thought of an electric blanket is a little too #OAP (and electricity consuming), you can always rely on the bed-warming powers of the good old fashioned hot water bottle.
-Except they’re not even so old fashioned anymore – with endless options from the super-long bodywarming tube, to microwaveable penguin shaped.
+Except they’re not even so old fashioned anymore – with endless options from the super-long bodywarming tube, to microwaveable unicorn shaped.
 And if pouring boiling water into a small opening feels a bit too much like a trip to A&E waiting to happen, fear not – you can even get a very modern rechargeable hot water bottle for a few extra pennies.

 5. Into the darkness

 They’re great for lie-ins, and turns out they’re even better for keeping the cold out.
 Say hello to the humble blackout curtain – a cheap investment piece that will revolutionise both long nights of sleep and winter bedroom warmth.
 Their third benefit appears in summer – when they help keep excess heat out by blocking the sun’s penetration through.
 Longer sleeps, warmer nights and colder heat-waves?
 Yep, we’re in.
 Check out Ikea’s range starting at £25 a pair.

 6. Fur real

 We’ve left the most expensive option until last, but allow us to paint a picture for you.
 Imagine yourself as a millionaire popstar, in a mansion surrounded by the finest (faux) furs – a roaring log fire in the background and a glass of warming Malbec in your hand.
 Not bad, hey?
 The dream can be YOURS for £60 with a faux fur throw – soft, fluffy and the perfect extra layer for frosty beds.